danielpalme/ReportGenerator/src/Readme.txt

 CHANGELOG

+5.5.10.0

+    * New: Added support for Sha256 signed licenses

 5.5.9.0

     * New: Added new setting "applyQueryStringToAllLinks" to apply query string to referenced CSS and JavaScript files and links to support SAS tokens (e.g. on blob storage) (#349)